LayerManager/layman/doc/rest.md

 - *order_by*: String.
 Can be one of these values:
   - `full_text` Publications will be ordered by results of full-text search.
 Can be used only in combination with *full_text_filter*.
   - `title` Publications will be ordered lexicographically by title value.
+  - `last_change` Publications will be ordered by time of last change.
+Recently updated publications will be first.

 #### Response
 Content-Type: `application/json`